 Some recipes recommend melting the chocolate first and then adding to the hot milk, some recommend adding 'cold' solid chocolate to hot milk and stirring until melted, alternatively it's possible to add 'cold' chocolate to 'cold' milk and warm the two together.
 I’ve included both ways below so you can make up your own mind, but I personally find adding the chocolate to the milk, whilst it’s heating up (so milk and chocolate are increasing in temperature together), is the simplest way and works perfectly well, just be sure to mix really well before drinking.

-TIPS FOR A SMOOTH FINISH - Give the hot chocolate a quick mix with a hand held blender before serving – CAUTION, take care when blending hot liquids to avoid spills and splashes.
+TIPS FOR A CREAMIER SMOOTH TASTE - Give the hot chocolate a quick whizz with a hand held blender before serving – CAUTION, take care when blending hot liquids to avoid spills and splashes.

 TIPS FOR POURING - If using a glass mug, put a spoon in the mug first to absorb the heat and prevent the glass from cracking.